VitoVan/calm/README.md

 >**Note**
 >
->_You don't need to read this if you don't care about what I am going to install on your machine_
->
 >DMG creation is powered by [create-dmg](https://github.com/create-dmg/create-dmg), will be installed by `brew install create-dmg` if it were not present.
 >
 >So if you don't have create-dmg, this will install create-dmg for you.